emanguy/rust-rest/doc/testing.md

 With the fake defined, we can use it to fake the functionality of driven ports in business logic tests.
 We'll define a simple happy path test and error test for PlayerService this way.

-The `external_connections::test_util` package defines a fake `ExternalConnectivity` instance we can use for testing on top of the fake we just implemented.
+The `external_connections::test_util` module defines a fake `ExternalConnectivity` instance we can use for testing on top of the fake we just implemented.

 <details>